nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

  ## Support-backing

  * ABANDONED - There is nobody backing this module
- * HOBBY - The single mainainer maintains the package for fun, does not get any support to continue maintenance.
+ * HOBBY - The single maintainer maintains the package for fun, does not get any support to continue maintenance.
  * SPONSORED - The single maintainer actively maintains the package but depends on sponsorship to be able to continue to maintain the package.
 Consider supporting this sponsorship through patreon etc.
  * BOUNTY - The package is maintained through the use of a bounty service